HeresGabs/discord-focus-mute/README.md

     - Go to the Network tab
     - Manually mute a server in Discord
     - Find the PATCH request that appears in the Network tab
-    - Copy the entire fetch request and paste it into `YOUR_FOCUS_MODE.txt` (right-click Copy Value > Copy as Fetch on Firefox)
+    - Copy the entire fetch request and paste it into `focus-modes/YOUR_FOCUS_MODE.txt` (right-click Copy Value > Copy as Fetch on Firefox)
     - Repeat for each server you want to mute (you only need to do this setup once)